What is a car warranty?

 Roadside assistance vs. car warranty

 Both car warranty providers and insurance companies may offer roadside assistance for tows, lockouts, and more.
-Not all car warranties include coverage for this service, though most insurers offer roadside assistance as an optional coverage you can add to your policy.
+Not all car warranties include coverage for this service, though most insurers offer roadside assistance as an optional car insurance coverage you can add to your policy.
 If you're looking for roadside assistance coverage, compare the cost of a warranty with it against the cost of adding it to your auto policy, as well as what specific services are covered.

 Looking for more information about auto insurance?
 Our car insurance resource center has you covered.